requests-cache/requests-cache/docs/user_guide/headers.md

 **Request headers:**
 - `Cache-Control: max-age`: Used as the expiration time in seconds
-- `Cache-Control: no-cache`: Skips reading response data from the cache
+- `Cache-Control: no-cache`: Skip reading from the cache
-- `Cache-Control: no-store`: Skips reading and writing response data from/to the cache
+- `Cache-Control: no-store`: Skip reading from and writing to the cache
 - `If-None-Match`: Automatically added if an `ETag` is available
 - `If-Modified-Since`: Automatically added if `Last-Modified` is available

 **Response headers:**
 - `Cache-Control: max-age`: Used as the expiration time in seconds
-- `Cache-Control: no-store` Skips writing response data to the cache
+- `Cache-Control: no-store` Skip writing to the cache
-- `Cache-Control: immutable`: Caches the response with no expiration
+- `Cache-Control: immutable`: Cache the response with no expiration
 - `Expires`: Used as an absolute expiration time
-- `ETag`: Returns expired cache data if the remote content has not changed (`304 Not Modified` response)
+- `ETag`: Return expired cache data if the remote content has not changed (`304 Not Modified` response)
-- `Last-Modified`: Returns expired cache data if the remote content has not changed (`304 Not Modified` response)
+- `Last-Modified`: Return expired cache data if the remote content has not changed (`304 Not Modified` response)